Software aging

 In software engineering, software aging is the tendency for software to fail or cause a system failure after running continuously for a certain time, or because of ongoing changes in systems surrounding the software.
 Software aging has several causes, including the inability of old software to adapt to changing needs or changing technology platforms, and the tendency of software patches to introduce further errors.
 As the software gets older it becomes less well-suited to its purpose and will eventually stop functioning as it should.
 Rebooting or reinstalling the software can act as a short-term fix.
 A proactive fault management method to deal with the software aging incident is software rejuvenation.
 This method can be classified as an environment diversity technique that usually is implemented through software rejuvenation agents (SRA).

 The phenomenon was first identified by David Parnas, in an essay that explored what to do about it:

 Programs, like people, get old.
 We can't prevent aging, but we can understand its causes, take steps to limit its effects, temporarily reverse some of the damage it has caused, and prepare for the day when the software is no longer viable.

 From both an academic and industrial point of view, the software aging phenomenon has increased.
-Recent research has focussed on clarifying its causes and effects.
+Recent research has focused on clarifying its causes and effects.
 Memory bloating and leaking, along with data corruption and unreleased file-locks are particular causes of software aging.